 March 27, 2020

-BMSI is committed to assisting businesses with increased compliance requirements resulting from rapidly evolving legislation.
+BMSI has made a commitment to assist businesses with increased compliance requirements based on rapidly evolving legislation.
 Our goal is to help minimize your administrative burden across the entire spectrum of employment-related payroll, tax, HR and benefits, so that you can focus on running your organization.

 This information below is provided as a courtesy to assist in your understanding of the impact of certain regulatory requirements and should not be construed as tax or legal advice.
 This information is subject to revision and may not be the most current information available.
 We encourage you to consult with appropriate legal and/or tax advisors.